whatsmate/whatsmate.github.io/_posts/2017-04-17-send-whatsapp-group-message-google-apps-script.md

 3. Remember the name you gave to the group (e.g. "Happy Club")
 4. Copy the following source code to your Apps Script project.  <script src="https://gist.github.com/whatsmate/59b3b6ee47a5f087288680e2ae009945.js"></script>
 5. Customize the TODO lines in the Google Apps script:
+   * Specify your gateway instance ID on line 10.
-   * Specify your Client ID and Client secret on lines 10 and 11.
+   * Specify your Client ID and Client secret on lines 11 and 12.
    * Specify the group admin number (i.e. your WhatsApp number including the country code) on line 2.
    * Specify the group name (e.g. Happy Club) on line 3.
    * Specify the content of the message on line 4.